Coronary artery disease: Pathophysiology

 Typically, coronary artery disease occurs when part of the smooth, elastic lining inside a coronary artery (the arteries that supply blood to the heart muscle) develops atherosclerosis.
-With atherosclerosis, the artery's lining becomes hardened, stiffened, and accumulates deposits of calcium, fatty lipids, and abnormal inflammatory cells – to form a plaque.
+With atherosclerosis, the artery's lining hardens, stiffens, and accumulates deposits of calcium, fatty lipids, and abnormal inflammatory cells – to form an atheromatous plaque.
 Calcium phosphate (hydroxyapatite) deposits in the muscular layer of the blood vessels appear to play a significant role in stiffening the arteries and inducing the early phase of coronary arteriosclerosis.
 This can be seen in a so-called metastatic mechanism of calciphylaxis as it occurs in chronic kidney disease and hemodialysis.
 Although these people have kidney dysfunction, almost fifty percent of them die due to coronary artery disease.
 Plaques can be thought of as large "pimples" that protrude into the channel of an artery, causing partial obstruction to blood flow.
 People with coronary artery disease might have just one or two plaques or might have dozens distributed throughout their coronary arteries.
 A more severe form is chronic total occlusion (CTO) when a coronary artery is completely obstructed for more than 3 months.